GradinaruLab/Light-guided-sectioning-v2/README.md

 3)	2p-fixed tissue Zsatck : create a new folder for the new .dat.
 While this folder is open (empty), run ‘plot_all_Zstack_2P’ and choose the relevant .dat file

 4)	Inspect Z-stack using imageJ.
 Find few clear marks, that following them allow a full reconstruction of all z stack.
 5)	Using ‘Register_2D_Zstack_2P_v2’ – register selected planes for each brain.
-For each transformation saves correlation coefficient (R), transform matrix (tform), and angle and scale. v2 has the option to register directly from in-vivo to Tissue, as I needed for WT2170 and WT2174
+For each transformation saves correlation coefficient (R), transform matrix (tform), and angle and scale.
+This function also uses 'LGS_get_angle_and_scale' to get the angle and the scale of the transformation for further analysis. v2 has the option to register directly from in-vivo to Tissue, as I needed for WT2170 and WT2174
-6)	Optional: Volume registration: ‘make_complete_zstack_registration’
+7) Optional: Volume registration: ‘make_complete_zstack_registration’
-7)	Apply_transformation_on_stained_image – apply transformation on 647 staining and save it
+8)	Apply_transformation_on_stained_image – apply transformation on 647 staining and save it

 Figure 5 and 6: